cwi-nl/sen-symposium/venue/index.md

 published: true
 ---

-The symposium will take place in the Turing room at CWI and also virtually.
+If corona circumstances allow for it, the event will take place in hybrid form with physical attendance at the Turing room at the CWI, and virtual attendance via Zoom and Slack.
+If a physical event is not possible, then it will be a fully virtual event.

 ## How to reach CWI by car
 [![alt text](logo.png)](https://www.cwi.nl/ "Centrum Wiskunde & Informatica")